manthanhd/talkify/wiki/SKILLS.md

 });
 ```

-A skill name is expected to be unique where as at the same time, multiple skills can work with the same topic name.
+A skill name is expected to be unique.
+However, please note that multiple skills (with different names, of course) can work with the same topic name at different confidence levels (see [Adding Skill](#adding-skill)).

 For every skill, an apply function must be defined.

 ### The apply function